 - Anxiety about the future, about your ability to raise a child, even about the pregnancy

-- Feelings of guilt, failure and inability to live up to society’s expectations about mothers-to-be (you don’t look flawless and glowing like celebrity moms, the nursery is not done yet, you have not started reading to Baby, you have not yet chosen a kindergarten, and you fall short in other aspects of “perfect” motherhood)
+- Feelings of guilt, failure and inability to live up to society’s expectations about mothers-to-be (you don’t look flawless and glowing like celebrity moms, the nursery is not done yet, you have not started reading to your baby, you have not yet chosen a kindergarten, and you fall short in other aspects of “perfect” motherhood, etc.)

 - Loss of interest in any of the activities you used to enjoy